BIMBY-dsf/BIMBY-project/README.md

 **About this Repository**

 This repository is used by the BIMBY committee to collaborate, plan, track and store updates, code, and queries used to maintain and update the reporting database.
+The repository and project is currently set to private.
+This is to change in the future once a bit more organized.

 To view the Project To-Do list, go to **Projects > Data Planning** to add, edit, or view your teams tasks.